polygamma/aurman/README.md

   - let the user see and edit all needed PKGBUILDs before any of the building of AUR packages starts
   - fetching of needed pgp keys for package building
   - pacman --search for repo and aur packages (aur results sorted by popularity)
+  - differentiate between the possible sources to install packages from in case of same names in different known repos and/or the aur

 ## Dependency solving description including benchmarks
 https://github.com/polygamma/aurman/wiki/Description-of-the-aurman-dependency-solving